sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Data lakes & big data analytics
 - Software delivery
 - Static websit

+## Amazon EBS
+- Amazon Elastic Block Store (Amazon EBS) is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.

+- If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.

 ## Amazon S3 - Buckets
 - Amazon S3 allows people to **store objects (files)** in “*buckets*” (directories)